ezzye/dogshit/MODULES.md

 - Vite + React + TypeScript + Tailwind located in `frontend/`.
 - Presents the upload → progress → results flow and optional rules editor.
-- Communicates with the API and provides Cypress end-to-end tests.
+- Communicates with the API and provides Playwright end-to-end tests.

 ## Extractor